DataDog/integrations-core/kafka/README.md

 The Kafka check does not include any events at this time.

 ### Service Checks
 **kafka.can_connect**

-Returns `CRITICAL` if the Agent is unable to connect to and collect metrics from the monitored Kafka instance.
+Returns `CRITICAL` if the Agent is unable to connect to and collect metrics from the monitored Kafka instance, otherwise returns `OK`.
-Returns `OK` otherwise.

 ## Troubleshooting